MichaelWest299/mw_form/README.md

 ```
 #####This can be done for any of the input types supported in this form, email, text, url and tel.

-####submitHandler
+###mw_app.submitHandler
 #####Main private methods
-- _preventEnterSubmit - Fixes a bug where a user could end form by pressing the enter key
+- preventEnterSubmit - Fixes a bug where a user could end form by pressing the enter key
-- _createJsonOnSubmission - Uses _serializeObject to transform final form input into a JSON object, this is logged to console, but could be grabbed by an API.
+- createJsonOnSubmission - Uses serializeObject to transform final form input into a JSON object, this is logged to console, but could be grabbed by an API.

 #####[License](LICENSE)